Bairnsdale Women Against Waste Event

 Discover what other types of unwanted household items you can bring on the day to donate to local community groups.
 Read below for all specific details on what you can bring including books, fabric, women's personal hygiene items, animal supplies, bras plus clothing & toys for kids.
 Hint: it's not everything, so please check carefully below!

 Have clothing in your wardrobe you're not wearing simply because it needs to be mended or have a hem taken up; but you don't know how or have your own machine?
 Bring it along for help with simple mending, or better still, learn how to do it yourself!
 We have a small team of wonder women ready to help and teach you on the day.
+The station will open at 1:30pm.

 Collect your used household batteries and old mobile phones + accessories and bring them in to be recycled.
 Let's keep it out of landfill and reclaim the precious materials they're hiding inside.